Visualize historical trends

 Map

-• Hover over any highlighted region on the map to view detailed information about the corresponding watershed.
+• Click on any highlighted region on the map to view detailed information about the corresponding watershed.

-• Click on the location markers to access specific details about water stations.
+• Click on the location markers to access specific details about water monitoring stations.

 Trends Icon